 There are things that we never want to let go of, people we never want to leave behind.
 But keep in mind that letting go isn’t the end of the world, it’s the beginning of a new life. — Author Unknown

-Get the manifesto version of this article: [Manifesto] Top 12 Signs It’s Time To Move On From a Relationship
+Read the original article in full 12 Signs It’s Time To Move On From A Relationship.

 Featured photo credit: Lori Joan via flickr.com